Skip to content

 for record in records:

-print(record.phase, record.node, record.outputs)
+print(record.phase, record.node, record.state)

 # measure Network {'bandwidth_kbps': 600.0}